Hazards

 Australia has the world's most venomous snakes and spiders.
 However, we also have the world's most comprehensive anti-venom treatments.
 Like their brethren the world over, Australia's snakes are more afraid of us than we are of them (thank goodness), and will generally only attack if surprised and unable to escape, or if they have been cornered and provoked.

 When heading into the bush, be prepared for the usual hitchhikers like leeches during “the wet” (Summer and Autumn for subtropical and tropical Australia), and bush ticks during “the dry”.
 Bush ticks can be especially nasty if not recognized and removed.
-People react differently, but symptoms can range from a mild skin irritation where the animal is attached, through to headaches, nausea, aching bones and being quite ill, if not spotted and removed.

 The Beach

 Aahh ... the beach.
 Most beaches in popular tourist areas have volunteer life guard patrols during school holidays, and throughout summer.
-Please swim between the red and yellow flags, or discuss the conditions with the life guard on duty if you are unsure of them.

 Photo © courtesy of Northern Rivers Tourism